evaletolab/karibou-api/README.md

 1. If you run a modified program on a server and let other users contact him, your server should also allow them to download the source code for the version amended in operation.
 2. The download link must be visible and accessible from the footer website,
-3. The download link should also display the copyright holder  : developped by Karibou.ch
+3. The download link should also display the copyright holder  : developped with :green_heart: by Karibou.ch

 For anyone who wants to develop and use but does not want to release the source code for their application, Karibou is able to provide a commercial licence.
 You have to contact [Karibou](license@karibou.ch) to get a commercial license.